rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

   >>> suppl[0].GetNumAtoms()
   20

-A good practice is to test each molecule to see if it was correctly read before working with it:
+Two good practices when working with Suppliers are to use a context manager and to test each molecule to see if it was correctly read before working with it:

 .. doctest::

-  >>> suppl = Chem.SDMolSupplier('data/5ht3ligs.sdf')
+  >>> with Chem.SDMolSupplier('data/5ht3ligs.sdf') as suppl:
-  >>> for mol in suppl:
+  ...   for mol in suppl:
   ...     if mol is None: continue
   ...     print(mol.GetNumAtoms())
   ...
   20
   24
   24
   26

 An alternate type of Supplier, the :py:class:`rdkit.Chem.rdmolfiles.ForwardSDMolSupplier` can be used to read from file-like objects:

 .. doctest::

   >>> inf = open('data/5ht3ligs.sdf','rb')
-  >>> fsuppl = Chem.ForwardSDMolSupplier(inf)
+  >>> with Chem.ForwardSDMolSupplier(inf) as fsuppl:
-  >>> for mol in fsuppl:
+  ...   for mol in fsuppl:
   ...     if mol is None: continue
   ...     print(mol.GetNumAtoms())
   ...
   20
   24